How To Avoid Making Yourself Throw Up

 Getty/AnnaStills

-Safer alternatives to self-induced vomiting
+Safer alternatives to making yourself throw up

-For example, if you are concerned about overeating or if you are having stomach pain after eating, waiting for your body to digest the food naturally can be beneficial.
-Taking a gentle walk or sipping on water or herbal tea may also reduce the feeling of fullness.
+If you are concerned about eating an extensive amount of food or having stomach pain after eating, waiting for your body to digest the food naturally may be helpful.
+Taking a gentle walk or sipping on water or herbal tea may also reduce the sense of fullness.
+If you are worried about alcohol consumption, drinking water and remaining hydrated may minimize the effects.
+Eating a light snack before or after consuming alcohol may also absorb some toxins.

 Getty/Vadym Pastukh